 Maybe not.
 Insurance companies work by taking the cost of “an uncommon, but insurable risk,” and spreading it over a large group of people.
 This is to help ensure members pay a reasonable amount and the insurance companies still make money.

 Hearing loss, on the other hand, is a likely risk—individuals with hearing loss will eventually make a claim.
-A large number of claims—some 37 million people suffer from hearing loss, according to the Centers for Disease Control and Prevention—along with the cost of hearing aids ($1,000 and up per hearing aid), and replacements every five years or so, may mean that insurance companies won’t make a profit.
+A large number of claims—some 37 million people suffer from hearing loss, according to the Centers for Disease Control and Prevention—along with the cost of hearing aids, and replacements every five years or so, may mean that insurance companies won’t make a profit.
 If insurance companies do eventually provide coverage for hearing devices, they will have a say about the pricing of hearing devices and services delivered.

 So what about Medicaid and Medicare?

 Medicaid often covers hearing aids, depending on each state’s requirements.
 The Hearing Loss Association of America’s website has more information on state coverage http://www.hearingloss.org/content/medicaid-regulations.

 Medicare, however, only covers services, not devices—and most insurance companies follow suit.

 Obamacare & the Affordable Care Act (ACA) also doesn’t consider hearing aids to be essential medical devices.
 Through this benchmark plan, there are only a few states with minimal coverage for hearing aids and related services.
 You can find more information by state from the Department of Health and Human Services and the Hearing Loss Association of America.

 To improve access and affordability of hearing aids, the National Academies of Sciences, Engineering and Medicine issued a report with a series of recommendations for how consumers receive and pay for hearing health care in the United States.